timotejroiko/discord.js-light/README.md

 * Provides all of discord.js's events without any automatic caching
 * Most classes have their structures intact and can be used the same way as the original library
-* Partial classes are given when the required data is not available and can be manually fetched and/or cached when needed
+* Partials are given when the required data is not available and can be manually fetched and/or cached when needed
 * Fully compatible with any combination of Gateway Intents
 * Drastically lower resource usage at scale